AseptSoft Core Documentation

 2. Add a new condition and select Continuous Action type

-4. This will continuously save the instrument reading to the variable for the duration of the step
+4. This will continuously execute the action for the duration of the step

 🏭 Example: CIP Caustic Wash Algorithm